freddyrsp/freddyrsp/README.md

 ## Sobre mi

 - ⭐ Contador ⭐
-- ✏️ Analista de Datos Financieros
+- ✏️ Analista de Datos

 <!---
 freddyrsp/freddyrsp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.